NethServer/ns8-core/docs/faq.md

 Do you want to easily manage applications without worrying about installation details?
 NS8 is for you.

+### What is the status of NS8?

+NethServer 8 is a work in progress, currently in a pre-release status.
+Answers in this FAQ describing its capabilities describe the goals of the project, not necessarily its current state.

 ### What is the difference between NethServer 7 (NS7) and NethServer 8?

 NethServer 7 is an operating system built on top of CentOS 7.